 There was almost something grainy and dark about the series when it began, now it’s tinted with yellow, the feeling of that blistering LA sun almost bursting out of the screen, the dark and dank world that everyone was running around in when the series started now coming to life along with the sun.

-Even more brilliantly, it gives the series and Jack a whole new set of challenges with which to make his day that much harder.
 There are no darkened streets to hide in and with cops on patrol everywhere, our lead character is more prone to be spotted, and even manages to get embroiled in a mini-car chase during one of the episode’s most tense moments (once again backed by brilliant Sean Callery music that really gets the pulse going through many parts of the episode).

 The episode amounts to 24 being in very rare, pure real time mode this hour.
 Later seasons will show characters getting from one end of LA and California to the other in the space of a commercial break, something that borders on impossible if you’ve ever driven through LA traffic, but for its first season, the series showed a willingness to utilise that sense of real time in a genuine, nerve shredding way.

 The first half of the episode has Jack on the run, followed by a second half of him being stuck in traffic for a large portion of the running time, perhaps the single most realistic depiction of driving through LA traffic ever put to screen, and something the series will pretty much ignore in future seasons.